What are micro-behaviors and how do they impact inclusive cultures?

 Micro-behaviors are tiny, often unconscious gestures, facial expressions, postures, words and tone of voice which can influence how included (or not included) the people around us feel.
 The term ‘micro-behaviors’ was coined by psychologist Mary Rowe in the early 1970s.
 It relates to the concept of micro-inequities or micro-aggressions, which refers to the ways in which individuals may be singled out, overlooked or ignored based on an unchangeable characteristic such as race or gender.
 In a 10-minute conversation there might be 50 micro-messages transmitted between two people; psychologists call these positive and negative micro-behaviors.

 - Very subtle

 How can micro-behaviors impact inclusion in the workplace?

-More and more organizations are striving to create inclusive cultures in the workplace to help improve employee engagement, career progression and overall performance both on an individual level but also companywide.
+More and more organizations are striving to create inclusive cultures in the workplace to help improve employee engagement, career progression, and overall performance both on an individual level and also companywide.
 But there are some areas particularly hard to tackle because, much like implicit or unconscious bias, we are not aware of them.

 - Being dismissive of people more junior, e.g. “I didn’t have time to read that email”

 - Not thanking people

 - Using nicknames for some people, and not for others

 Micro-behaviors can adopt other forms, including racial micro-aggressions.